m-lab/epoxy-images/README.md

 Support for building Linux kernels, rootfs images, and ROMs for ePoxy

-An ePoxy manged system depends on several image types:
+An ePoxy managed system depends on several image types:

- * stage1 images that are either flashed to NICs, or burned to ISOs.
+ * stage1 images that are either flashed to NICs, or burned to CDs.
  * stage2 Linux images that provide a minimal network boot environment.
  * stage3 Linux ROM update images, that (re)flash iPXE ROMs to NICs.